gvwilson/thirdbit/src/fiction/santas/index.md

 "Last chance!"
 Alpha Seven bellowed.
 "Either you open this door or I zap it open!"

-Finner said a word he was pretty sure his parents thought he still didn't know.
+Finner said a word he wouldn't have used in front of his parents.
 If he picked a world at random he could wind up on the moon without a spacesuit or back in the ocean wondering if the cold or Kraken Claus would get to him first.